DDMAL/ISMIR2020/wimir.md

 *Johanna’s research focuses on interdisciplinary approaches to the study of musical performance.
 Primarily, she examines the ways in which recorded performances can be used to study performance practice and develops computational tools to facilitate this.
 Her work draws on the disciplines of music, computer science, and psychology, and has been funded by the Social Sciences and Humanities Research Council of Canada (SSHRC), the Google Faculty Research Awards program and the National Endowment for the Humanities (NEH) Digital Humanities program.*

+---

-# Women in MIR meet up sessions
+# WiMIR meet up sessions

 Each WiMIR Meet-up Session will be an informal Q&A-type drop-in event akin to an “office hour” lasting about 45 minutes.
 In these sessions, participants will have the opportunity to talk with a notable woman in the field.